fledge-iot/fledge/docs/OMF.rst

 ~~~~~~~~~~~~~~~

 The *Formats & Types* tab provides a means to specify the detail types that will be used and the way complex assets are mapped to OMF types to also be configured.
-See the section *Numeric Data Types* below for more information on configuring data types.
+See the section :ref:`Numeric Data Types` for more information on configuring data types.

 +--------------+
 | |OMF_Format| |